IOTA Hits Market Cap of $2.21 Billion (MIOTA)

 Directed Acyclic Graph (DAG)

 hashing algorithm.
-It launched on July 17th, 2016.
+It was first traded on July 17th, 2016.
 IOTA’s total supply is 2,779,530,283 coins.
+IOTA’s official Twitter account is @iotatoken and its Facebook page is accessible here.
 IOTA’s official message board is forum.iota.org.
+The Reddit community for IOTA is /r/Iota and the currency’s Github account can be viewed here.
 The official website for IOTA is www.iota.org.
-The Reddit community for IOTA is /r/Iota and the currency’s Github account can be viewed here.
-IOTA’s official Twitter account is @iotatoken and its Facebook page is accessible here.

 According to CryptoCompare, “IOTA is an open-source distributed ledger protocol that goes 'beyond blockchain' through its core invention of the blockless ‘Tangle’.
 The IOTA Tangle is a quantum-proof Directed Acyclic Graph, with no fees on transactions & no fixed limit on how many transactions can be confirmed per second in the network.
 Instead, throughput grows in conjunction with activity in the network; the more activity, the faster the network.
 Unlike blockchain architecture, IOTA has no separation between users and validators; rather, validation is an intrinsic property of using the ledger, thus avoiding centralization.
 IOTA is initially focused on serving as the backbone of the emerging Internet-of-Things (IoT).
 For a more in depth look at the technical design of IOTA read their https://iota.org/IOTA_Whitepaper.pdf.
 The total supply of IOTA is (3^33 – 1) / 2 = 2,779,530,283,277,761 tokens.
 This value is optimized for ternary computation – it is the largest possible 33-digit ternary number: 111,111,111,111,111,111,111,111,111,111,111 (base-3) = 2,779,530,283,277,761 (base-10) The total IOTA token supply was “minted” on the genesis transaction and will never change.
 It is now impossible for anyone to “mint” or “mine” new IOTA tokens.
 IOTA uses the International System of Units (or SI units): “

-It is usually not possible to buy alternative cryptocurrencies such as IOTA directly using US dollars.
-Investors seeking to acquire IOTA should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy IOTA using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as IOTA directly using U.S. dollars.
+Investors seeking to trade IOTA should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase IOTA using one of the aforementioned exchanges.

 Receive News & Updates for IOTA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IOTA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.